coffeescript6/discuss/README.md

 ```

 This repo intends to serve as a place to discuss the future of CoffeeScript, especially as it relates to ES2015+ (ES6).

 [Open an issue](https://github.com/coffeescript6/discuss/issues/new) to propose an idea or raise a question!
 This is also where proposals for adding features to CoffeeScript can be discussed.
 As proposals reach consensus, the consensus will be summarized in [Features](./Features.md).
+No code will be developed here; the “CoffeeScript 6” project is one of discussion, directed at updating CoffeeScript itself.

 You can also drop by this [Gitter Chatroom](https://gitter.im/csnext/Lobby).